Cobordism categories and moduli spaces of odd dimensional manifolds

-A similarly complete description of the homology of diffeomorphism groups in the case of odd dimensional manifolds is as of yet conjectural at best.
-Homological stability for the diffeomorphism groups of certain odd dimensional manifolds was recently established by the second author in \cite{P 15} and \cite{P 16}.
-The present paper should be regarded as a first step towards computing the stable homology of the diffeomorphism groups of odd dimensional manifolds by similar methods as in \cite{GRW 14}.
-To explain the status quo and motivate our results, we begin by presenting a more detailed sketch of the techniques from \cite{GRW 14}, \cite{GRW 09} and \cite{GMTW 08} used to establish the homology equivalence (\ref{equation: general madsen weiss}).
+in the colimit above induce isomorphism on homology in degrees below $\frac{g-3} 2$. \end{enumerate} The results of Galatius and Randal-Williams hold in far greater generality, but a similarly complete description of the homology of diffeomorphism groups in the case of any odd dimensional manifolds is as of yet conjectural at best, even in the highly connected case.
+Homological stability (i.e. the analogue of the third part) for the diffeomorphism groups of certain odd dimensional manifolds (among them connected sums of $S^n \times S^{n+1}$) was recently established by the second author in \cite{P 15} and \cite{P 16} and part ii) has a well-known (if more complicated) analogue, as we shall explain below.
+The first statement, however, does not yet have a meaningful replacement.
+Indeed, due to the vanishing of certain characteristic classes (by work of Ebert \cite{E 09}) it was previously known that $\Omega_0 B \mathcal M_{2n+1}$ is not equivalent to $\Omega_0^\infty \MT\theta_{2n+1}^n$ or any close variant.
+Thus it was an open question, whether the homology of stabilized diffeomorphism groups in odd dimensions is governed by a spectrum at all.
+The main result of the present paper answers this affirmatively: